When negative behaviors happen, parents have a choice. They can teach to the behavior, or they can react.

 Having behavior tools at your disposal is comforting as it allows you to remain in control.

-If you’re having difficulty understanding what behavior skill to use in what situation, we invite you to sign-up for a free 15-minute ADHD parenting coaching mini-session.
-In this mini-session, we will be able to help you apply the skills to your specific situation and come up with solutions that will help your child.
+If you’re having difficulty understanding what behavior skill to use in what situation, join the Smarter Parenting Club.
+We will be able to help you apply the skills to your specific situation and come up with solutions that will help your child. https://club.smarterparenting.com/

 For more show notes and transcript, visit the episode podcast page on SmarterParenting.com https://www.smarterparenting.com/adhd-parenting-podcast/